CanonicalLtd/maas-docs/en/installconfig-storage.md

 ## Setting the Layout

-It's also possible to change the storage layout either globally, on acquire, or after acquire.
+It's possible to change the storage layout either globally, on acquire, or after acquire.

 ### Globally

-The global default storage layout can be set using either the API or the web interface.
-From the web interface, for example, look for 'Default Storage Layout' on the settings page:
+The default storage layout is configured on the 'Settings' page, under the 'General' tab.
+The section is labelled 'Storage':

 ![default storage layout][img__2.2_default-storage-layout]

+!!!
+Warning "Important":
+    The new default will only apply to newly-commissioned nodes.

-To change the default storage layout from the command line, you would enter the
+To change the default with the CLI see
-following:
+[MAAS CLI - advanced tasks][cli-default-storage-layout].

 ```bash
 maas $PROFILE maas set-config name=default_storage_layout value=$LAYOUT_TYPE